ceribe/poke-versus/README.md

 ### 3.2.
 Opponent Joined (type = 1)

 Server sends this message to both clients provided they both sent "Join Game" message first.
-Message contains a list of their opponent's pokemon IDs, game ID and a bit specifing which player goes first.
+Message contains a list of their opponent's pokemon IDs.

 | Byte | Content            |
 | ---- | ------------------ |